“Are you Rajput?”… asked the old man.

 Are there buses to Malana?

-On a later occassion, I noticed a bus to Malana at Bhunter.
+I have noticed a bus from Bhunter to Malana at the bus stand.
 It surely can’t go up to the village but it can also leave you at the beginning point of the trek at a negligible cost.
 However, I am not sure about the timing.
+You can ask around at the Bhunter bus stand.
+I have NOT seen any bus on the Kasol to Bhunter route.
+(Try to spot the places in the MAP above to understand the routes).

 How difficult is the Malana trek?

 The shorter route is pretty easy.
-Longer one is of moderate difficulty and at some points the path may be broken.
+Longer one from the back side is of moderate difficulty and at some points the path may be broken.
 Carry some water with you.

 Where to Stay in Malana?